-Details of job vacancies are made available to members of the ACP.
+Details of job vacancies are made available to members of ACP.

-- professional activity: involvement in a professional body, lecturing and teaching, presentating at conferences;
+- professional activity: involvement in a professional body, lecturing and teaching, presenting at conferences

-- self-directed learning: reading professional journals and updating knowledge via the media;
+- self-directed learning: reading professional journals and updating your knowledge via the media

 - relevant short courses: in areas such as cognitive behavioural therapy (CBT), confidentiality and report-writing, special interest work and current child protection guidelines.

-Charities working with children and young people, such as YoungMinds, run short courses that may be of relevance to child and adolescent psychotherapists.
+Accredited training schools provide post-qualification courses and workshops.
+Charities working with children and young people, such as YoungMinds, may also run relevant short courses.

-Child and adolescent psychotherapy is a small and highly specialised profession and opportunities for advancement vary depending on your interests and expertise, as well as your willingness to relocate.
+Child and adolescent psychotherapy is a small and specialised profession, so opportunities for advancement will vary depending on your areas or interest, experience and willingness to relocate.